Top 5 Dangers of Crystal Meth Addiction

 - Isopropylbenzylamine: A compound used as a reagent in organic chemistry, it has a very similar chemical structure to meth.
 This means that it looks, weighs, feels, and behaves the same way when exposed to heat, making it an effective cutting agent.

-Danger #3: Deadly Drug Interactions with Meth
+Danger #3: Deadly Drug Interactions

 - Cymbalta (Duloxetine)